-For example, for a daily budget of €30, one could get reach 1,700 - 4,400 people out of 100,000 when optimizing ad delivery for Impressions.
+For example, for a daily budget of $25, this ad could reach up to 5,200 people per day when optimizing for link clicks.

-3 Tips For A/B testing Facebook bidding
+3 tips for A/B testing Facebook bidding

 - Create a separate ad set for each tested bidding method.

-- Before testing, set a preferred Cost Per Conversion for reference, just in case both bidding methods return suboptimal results.
+- Before testing, set a preferred cost per conversion for reference, just in case both bidding methods return suboptimal results.

-4. A/B test ad types
+4. A/B test different ad types

-Tip: There’s the right time and place for each ad type.
+Tip: There’s a right time and place for each ad type.
 When considering different ad types, think about it this way: “What’s the best ad format for catching my target audience’s attention and presenting my value offer?”

 5. A/B test the ad design

 A study by Consumer Acquisition found that ad images are incredibly important.
 In fact, they’re responsible for 75% – 90% of ad performance.

-Six ideas for A/B testing your Facebook Ad design
+Six ideas for A/B testing your Facebook ad design

 - Stock images vs. custom designs

-- Test ad images with various color combinations
+- Ad images with various color combinations

-- Your product vs. a general image
+- Product photography vs. a lifestyle image

 - Text on image vs. no text on image